 Discussion

-The principal finding of this study was that patients ablated for AF appeared to be at a lower risk of dementia compared to drug-treated patients after adjusting for variations in background characteristics and competing risk of death.
+In this study, our principal finding was that patients with AF undergoing catheter ablation were at a lower risk of dementia compared to drug-treated patients, even after adjusting for variations in background characteristics and competing risk of death.
 This association was consistently evident after censoring for stroke.
-The lower risks of dementia associated with AF ablation were consistent across different sex, heart failure, stroke, vascular disease history, and CHA2DS2-VASc score.
+Second, the lower risks of dementia associated with AF ablation were consistent across different sex, heart failure, stroke, vascular disease history, and CHA2DS2-VASc score.

 Bunch et al. reported that patients ablated for AF have a significantly lower risk of dementia in comparison to age/gender matched AF patients without ablation.7 The present study extends prior observations by enrolling a larger number of ablated patients than the previous study and using both propensity score- matching and - weighting approaches.
 A recent prospective study demonstrated an improvement in cognitive function in well-anticoagulated AF ablated patients.16 Mild cognitive dysfunction was found in 30.4% of the patients at baseline, but at the end of follow-up, Montreal-Cognitive Assessment score increased by a median of +1.0 (-1.0, 2.0) unit and 7.2% fewer patients had mild cognitive impairment than those at baseline.
 In the present study, the lower risks of dementia associated with ablation were observed mainly in subgroups without optimal anticoagulation, suggesting the association might be attributable to possibly different levels of OAC use between the ablation and control groups.
-On the contrary, ablation therapy for AF has been associated with declining cognitive function at 90 days after the procedure.13, 14 Furthermore, researchers have detected acute brain lesions without corresponding neurological symptoms in 25% of patients undergoing AF ablation using a high-resolution diffusion-weighted brain magnetic resonance imaging sequence that can identify acute cytotoxic brain edema.14, 15, 26, 27 However, a direct association of silent cerebral embolism with a decline in neurocognitive function has not yet been proven.28, 29 The clinical significance of such asymptomatic cerebral embolic lesions is not known, and many will resolve to the point of being undetectable after weeks or months.
+On the contrary, ablation therapy for AF has been associated with declining cognitive function at 90 days after the procedure.13, 14 Furthermore, researchers have detected acute brain lesions without corresponding neurological symptoms in 25% of patients undergoing AF ablation using a high-resolution diffusion-weighted brain magnetic resonance imaging sequence that can identify acute cytotoxic brain edema.14, 15, 26, 27 However, a direct association of silent cerebral embolism with a decline in neurocognitive function is unproven.28, 29 The clinical significance of such asymptomatic cerebral embolic lesions is not known, and many will resolve to the point of being undetectable after weeks or months.
 These silent cerebral emboli are required to be distinguished from covert embolic strokes consequent to chronic AF.
-The latter have been linked with long-term cognitive decline and are much larger than the silent emboli observed peri-procedurally.30, 31 The impact on cognitive function, if any, is unclear.
+The latter have been linked with long-term cognitive decline and are much larger than the silent emboli observed peri-procedurally.30, 31 The impact on cognitive function, if any, is uncertain.